"FBO" in Financial Documents—What Does This Mean?

-What does FBO stand for?
+What does FBO stand for in financial documents?

 An FBO Trust

-"Jane Smith Living Trust UAD 02/17/17 FBO Jake and Joe Smith.”
+"Jane Smith Living Trust UAD 02/17/18 FBO Jake and Joe Smith.”

-The translation works out something like this: Jane Smith has created a living trust under an agreement dated February 17, 2017, to own the life insurance policy and collect its eventual proceeds.
+The translation works out something like this: Jane Smith has created a living trust under an agreement dated February 17, 2018.
+The trust was created to own a life insurance policy and collect its eventual proceeds.
 The trust is for the benefit of her sons, Jake and Joe Smith, who will inherit the policy's death benefits when she dies.

 The FBO designation effectively establishes the living trust’s purpose.
 Jake and Joe are the trust's primary beneficiaries.

-Other FBO Designations
+FBO Designations on Retirement Plans

-- Jane Smith wants to roll over her 401(k) to her IRA.
+Let's say that Jane Smith wants to roll over her 401(k) into her IRA.
 She makes all the proper arrangements and receives a check from the 401(k) plan administrator for her account balance.
 The check will most like be made out to the IRA plan administrator with the notation, “FBO Jane Smith.”
 It would look something like this:

-For example, if a minor were to inherit $50,000 from a relative’s estate, the check might read “FBO Sally Smith” after the name of Sally’s mother as the payee or, if the parents have died, the name of the conservator or trustee who will be managing the child’s property and money until she reaches the age of majority.
+For example, if a minor were to inherit $50,000 from a relative’s estate, the check might read “FBO Sally Smith” after the name of Sally’s mother as the payee.
+If the parents have died, the designation would name the conservator or trustee who will be managing the child’s property and money until she reaches the age of majority.